Sasha Alex Lessin, Ph. D.

 James K. Polk was a protégé of Andrew Jackson.
 He owned enslaved people.
 He aligned with Southern Democratic expansionism.

 By 1845, the balance between free and slave states was delicate.
 Southern leaders feared containment.
 Texas entered as a slave state.
 Expansion meant leverage.
 The Wilmot Proviso (1846), proposing to ban slavery in newly acquired lands, ignited an immediate sectional crisis.
-But Polk’s objectives were not only providing more territory for Southerners with slaves; more important to Polk, was:
+But Polk’s objectives were not only providing more territory for Southerners with slaves; more important to Polk was:

 • Securing Texas for the United States, acquiring California, securing access to the Pacific Ocean, and pre-empting British influence on North America.